smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 In this tutorial, you used Smithy to build a full-stack application for a simple coffee shop.
 You wrote a Smithy model for a service based on a list of requirements.
 Afterwards, you configured builds using the ``smithy-build.json`` configuration, which you set up to code-generate a TypeScript server SDK and a TypeScript client.
-You implemented the service using the generated server SDK, and then made requests to it using the generated client.
-Finally, you used the client in a web application to make requests from within the browser to our service.
+You implemented the service using the generated server SDK, and made requests to it using the generated client.
+Finally, you used the client in the web application to make requests from within the browser to our service.

 ..
 TOOO: what else?